 The Company has authorized 10,000,000 shares of preferred stock, with a par value of \$0.0001, of which 35,000 shares have been designated as "Series B Convertible Preferred Stock".
-As of July 31, 2023 and 2022, there were 35,000 and zero shares of Series B Preferred Stock issued and outstanding, respectively.
+As of October 31, 2023 and 2022, there were 31,480 and zero shares issued and outstanding, respectively, and 3,520 and zero, shares, respectively, subject to redemption which are classified as Accrued Series B convertible preferred redemptions and dividends on the condensed consolidated balance sheet.